 From the early republic, women wore a cape covering their shoulders (ricinium), which was replaced by palla during the empire, a long strip of material imposed on the dress.
 The robe was available to all women and distinguished the legal status of the woman by the way she was founded.
 Citizens threw one end of the fabric over their left shoulder, covered it with their backs and, leading forward under the right shoulder, threw the other end over their left shoulder again.
 Other women rejected some of the fabric from above, so that a “kick” was formed at the front and back, which they fastened with safety pins.
 Ricinium was used only for religious ceremonies.

 The decline of the republic introduced a slight revolution in clothing.
 Increasingly, instead of a gown, a coat (lacerna) or a light robe (synthesis) was worn.
 Lacerna at first a soldier coat, from the time of the empire it became a civilian coat.
 Her appearance depended on the citizen’s property status.
 In the rich, she shimmered with colors, while the villagers could only choose gray.
 Synthesis, in turn, was an elegant outfit worn only at parties or during Saturnalia, usually in red or green.
 Paenula, a coat with a hood put on over the head, served as protection during travel.
-Paenule was made either from leather (paenula scortae) or from very heavy felt (paenula gausapina).
+Paenula was made either from leather (paenula scortae) or from very heavy felt (paenula gausapina).
 Women also used this robe.
-To protect against rain, a coat decorated with a large hood (cucullus, also called bardocullus, birrus or caracalla) was put on. pallium was also in use – a typical coat modeled on the Greek himation.
-It differed in fabric, which in Rome was more ornamented and more expensive.
+For protection against rain, a coat decorated with a large hood (bardocullus, birrus was also used. pallium was also used – a typical coat modeled on the Greek himationie. fabric, which in Rome was more ornate and more expensive.
+As cucullus and cucullati means “hood”, the Romans also used this term for a hooded coat. with the Middle Ages, which was also used in Rome, a hood with a collar was worn by farmers and hunters – aglicula.
+Caracalla (the name of the later Emperor Caracalla), in turn, it was a tunic with a cloak; it is possible that it was worn mainly by children.

 In addition, the emperors wore a paludamentum.
 It was a Roman wool coat reaching to the knees or below the calves, fastened on the right shoulder.
 The emperors wore it purple and the chiefs were crimson, while the officers were white.
 Soldiers wore paludamentum of thick wool of natural color (especially during the empire).